sachit3022/other-blog/content/posts/product/index.md

 ### Cherry-pick and create a demo

 To convince anyone—clients, customers, or YC—we need to demonstrate the success of the product.

+Display Image credit:  <a href="https://iconscout.com/icons/website-builder" class="text-underline font-size-sm" target="_blank">website builder</a> by <a href="https://iconscout.com/contributors/WHCompare" class="text-underline font-size-sm">Alexiuz As</a> on <a href="https://iconscout.com" class="text-underline font-size-sm">IconScout</a>